The discovery of gold in central Victoria drew tens of thousands of people from around the world hoping to strike it rich.

 Ride the Victorian Goldfields Railway

-In the late 1800s the area around Hepburn Springs became a mecca for people seeking the healing properties of the region’s natural mineral springs.
-Today the plethora of day spas in Hepburn Springs and Daylesford attracts visitors seeking relaxation and pampering.
+In the late 1800s, the area around Hepburn Springs and Daylesford became a mecca for people seeking the reputed health benefits of bathing in mineral-rich spring water.
+Today the tradition continues at the plethora of day spas dotted across the region.
 The historic Hepburn Bathhouse has been operating since 1895 and is one of the region’s top attractions.
-The communal relaxation pool draws water from the natural springs and an extensive range of spa treatments is available.
+The communal relaxation pool draws water from a thermal spring, which is heated to 34 degrees celsius.
+There is also a spa pool heated to 36 degrees celsius.
+An extensive range of spa treatments are also available.

 Fossick for books in Clunes